 The global polymer market is predicted to reach $946,991.3 million by 2030, growing at a CAGR of 5.4% between 2021 and 2030.
 The market growth can be primarily driven by the rising demand for this product in various end-use industries, such as construction, automotive, and electrical & electronics.

-The popularity of polymers has increased in automotive manufacturing, owing to their low weight.
-These products allow for substitutional freedom in designing and development of parts and components of different forms and sizes that would not be possible with any other materials.
-In addition, targets to lower fuel consumption and thus, to reduce carbon dioxide emissions can be achieved by using more and more lightweight materials like polymers in automobiles.
-Due to these factors, the global polymer market is expected to generate $838.5 billion by 2030, advancing at a CAGR of 5.1% during the forecast period (2020–2030).
+It is widely adopted in automotive manufacturing, owing to its low weight and cost, and it allows for substitutional freedom in designing and developing parts and components of different forms and sizes that would not be possible with any other materials.
+In addition, targets to lower fuel consumption and thus reduce carbon dioxide emissions can be achieved by using more and more lightweight materials like polymers in automobiles.

-Some of the major players operating in the global polymers market are Dow Inc., Evonik Industries AG, Royal DSM, Eastman Chemical Company, Covestro AG, Mitsui Chemicals Inc., Exxon Mobil Corporation, BASF SE, Clariant International Limited, and Huntsman Corporation.
+Some of the major players operating in the polymer market are The Dow Chemical Company, Evonik Industries AG, Royal DSM, Eastman Chemical Company, Covestro AG, Mitsui Chemicals Inc., Exxon Mobil Corporation, BASF SE, Clariant International Limited, and Huntsman Corporation.